Submarine pen: Wilhelmshaven

-A U-boat bunker in Wilhelmshaven was planned, but it never got beyond the preliminary stage.
+A U-boat bunker in Wilhelmshaven was planned, but never advanced beyond the preliminary stage.

 France

 The German occupying forces built many U-boat pens in the Atlantic ports of France in Bordeaux, Brest, La Rochelle/La Pallice, Lorient, and St. Nazaire.
 Almost 4.4 million cubic metres of concrete were used.
+These Atlantic bases expanded the u-boat striking range–allowing for voyages to the Mediterranean Sea, the west African coast, the Gulf of Mexico, and the United States' eastern seaboard.

 Bordeaux

 An unnamed bunker and bunkered lock were constructed in Bordeaux, the fourth largest French city at the start of the war.
 Both structures were started in 1941; the bunkered lock was not finished by war's end.
 The main building was larger than those in other locations; this was to allow supply boats and minelayers to use it.
 The Royal Italian Navy established the Betasom base at Bordeaux.
 The port was also the target of a British commando raid – the so-called Cockleshell Heroes.

+It has now been transformed into the largest digital art centre in the world.

 Brest

 The Brittany port only had one bunker, but it was the largest; it was also unnamed.
 Started in 1941, the plans were modified many times before completion a year later.

 By February 1942 the RAF had lost interest in the area; most of the town had already been destroyed and they did not possess large enough bombs to seriously threaten the bunker.
 Between February 1942 and early 1943, apart from a few American aircraft, the place was left alone.
 The German garrison surrendered to US forces in September 1944.
 They had had sufficient explosives to cripple the bunker but did not use them due to the proximity of a hospital.

+Brest is still a submarine base, now serving the French Navy, and the bunker is still in use today.